 Supervisors are encouraged to work within University policies regarding breaks and hours of work to accommodate employees who wish to use the facilities.
 Generally, a maximum of 20-30 minutes, 3 times per day, should be sufficient; however, the required time is impacted by individual needs and the proximity of a reasonable space for lactation.
-Decisions should therefore be made on a case by case basis.
+Decisions should therefore be made on a case-by-case basis.
 Consider schedule options that would accommodate this leave time, and still allow for business needs to be accomplished.

 A reasonable space should be secure, private, ventilated, sanitary, and kept at a comfortable temperature.
 It should offer comfortable seating, an electrical outlet, lighting, and have a sink nearby.

-Examples of Reasonable Spaces for Lactation
+Examples of Reasonable Informal Spaces for Lactation

 - An area that is separated from the restroom facility by a door